atifkarim/pybind11_cmake/README.md

 This [RTD Site](https://pybind11-cmake.readthedocs.io/en/latest/) is used to host the documentation of the project

+# Containerization

+This project is available in Docker.
+See [this](https://hub.docker.com/r/atifkarim/pybind11_cmake) to use the docker image.

 # Planning

 [Here](ToDo.md) my planning is written regarding the project